danromik/calculus-widgets/README.md

 # calculus-widgets

-Mathematica notebooks with interactive demonstrations of calculus concepts
+Some fun interactive demonstrations of calculus concepts, written in Mathematica.
+See the [software section of my home page](https://www.math.ucdavis.edu/~romik/software/) for more details.